 Other side effects include swelling and bruising of your gums and cheeks.
 However, that is nothing to be concerned about, as the swelling and bruising decreases within a week.
 There is also a possibility of developing an infection, but you can easily prevent it by taking care of your teeth by ensuring cleaning the surgical area.

 After your procedure, your dentist will provide you with tips to keep the surgical area clean.
 If the area becomes infected, schedule an appointment with a dentist in the Norwood Young America.
-With their assistance, you will can treat the infection.
+With their assistance, you will treat the infection.
 To decrease the probability of developing an infection, here are some ways you can reduce the risks of side effects:

 · Quit Smoking